softwaregroup-bg/ut-port-dialogflow/README.md

 * `auth` - Private key in JSON format.

-The configuration path is `utNlp.dialogflow.standard.agents` If you need to configura multiple agents via configuration just provide an array of objects containing the properties described above.
+The configuration path is `utNlp.dialogflow.standard.agents` If you need to configure multiple agents via configuration just provide an array of objects containing the properties described above.